 This post is by Ted O’Reilly, Curator & Head of the Manuscript Department

 Nearly four hundred years ago, in the winter of 1648, a man named Harmen Meyndertsz van den Bogaert drowned in the frigid Hudson River.
 Bogaert had fallen through the ice while pursued by soldiers from Albany’s Fort Orange.
-He had arrived in the New World as a teenager in 1630 and made a name for himself fifteen years earlier before his death through a perilous excursion on behalf of the Dutch into Indian territory.
-Bogaert’s mission was to re-establish fur trading with disaffected Mohawks.
-His journal (which survives in the Netherlands), offers unique insight onto Mohawk practices and established him as an importance chronicler of his era.
+He had arrived in the New World in 1630 and made a name for himself fifteen years before his premature death through a perilous excursion on behalf of the Dutch into Indian territory to re-establish fur trading with the Iroquois nations.
+His journal, held by the Huntington Library, offers unique insight onto Mohawk practices and established him as an importance chronicler of his era.

-According to the histories, that autumn Bogaert, married with four children and commissary at Fort Orange, had been discovered in a relationship with his slave Tobias.
+According to the histories, that autumn Bogaert, married with four children and commissary at Fort Orange, had been discovered engaged in a sexual act with his slave Tobias.
 (In contrast to most accounts though, Loockermans actually names a second paramour whose fate is never revealed.)
 A recent translation of the letter by the New Netherlands Institute reads thus: